chocolatey/choco-wiki/How-To-Host-Feed.md

 If you don't want to host on Windows you have only the following options (from least advanced to most advanced):
 * CIFS share
 * [JNuGet](https://bitbucket.org/aristar/jnuget/wiki/Home) - also a simple server
-* [NuGet.Java.Server](http://blog.jonnyzzz.name/2012/03/nuget-server-in-pure-java.html) - [NuGet Package](https://www.nuget.org/packages/NuGet.Java.Server) - same tool used in TeamCity
+* [NuGet.Java.Server](http://blog.jonnyzzz.name/2012/03/nuget-server-in-pure-java.html) ([NuGet Package](https://www.nuget.org/packages/NuGet.Java.Server)) - same tool used in TeamCity
 * TeamCity
 * Artifactory